-My husband, Justin, and I began a week-long adventure around Europe by exploring this city and its surrounding areas, which, it turns out, is the perfect place for travelers to kick off a European excursion: an accessible and close international airport; seamless transition for English-speaking visitors; and an extremely walkable city full of friendly and lively people.
+My husband, Justin, and I began a week-long adventure in Europe (making stops in Ireland, Paris, and Amsterdam), by exploring this city and its surrounding areas, which, it turns out, is the perfect place for travelers to kick off a European excursion: an accessible and close international airport; seamless transition for English-speaking visitors; and an extremely walkable city full of friendly and lively people.
 Bonus- if you happen to be a vegan traveler, you’re in luck- Dublin has a ton of really awesome restaurants to sate your appetite with hearty, delicious dishes (and, of course, a possible beer or two to wash it all down).

 Justin and I flew into Dublin International Airport around 3 pm on a Sunday.
 After breezing through immigration, we were a little concerned about figuring out how to get to our Airbnb, having failed to plan ahead.
 While we typically would catch an Uber or Lyft into the city’s center, ride sharing isn’t permitted in Dublin (although taxis are certainly alive and thriving).
 In light of the prevalent and affordable public transit, we caught an Airlink bus (the number 747) for about €7 per person to our Airbnb in Temple Bar (a bustling, highly touristy part of the city).
 Fully embracing our inner tourist, we clamored to the very front of the second story on the double decker and watched the city fly by during our ride through the floor to ceiling windows.
 Super easy to board and navigate and relatively affordable- 10/10 would recommend.